 on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Lomax has been recorded under many different variations, including Lomax, Lomas, Loomas, Loomis, Lummis, Lummus and others.

 This web page shows only a small excerpt of our Lomax research.
-Another 300 words (21 lines of text) covering the years 1601, 1602, and 1674 are included under the topic Early Lomax History in all our PDF Extended History products.
+Another 251 words (18 lines of text) covering the years 1601, 1602 and 1674 are included under the topic Early Lomax History in all our PDF Extended History products

 More information is included under the topic Early Lomax Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
-Another 113 words (8 lines of text) about their life in Ireland
+Another 35 words (2 lines of text) about their life in Ireland

 , many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Lomaxs were some of the first of the immigrants to arrive in North America:

 Lomax Settlers in United States in the 17th Century